26 August 2023

 Media mogul Sondhi Limthongkul has filed defamation charges against the online news organisation Prachatai.
 The lawsuit, issued on 22nd August, claims that Prachatai misrepresented Sondhi’s opinion and falsely implied that he supports another coup.
 Addressing Prachatai via Manager (ผู้จัดการรายวัน), the newspaper he owns, he said: “I will definitely sue... be prepared to receive a summons”.

-In a Facebook post on 31st July, Sondhi had speculated on the future of Thai politics, listing thirteen potential scenarios, the last of which was a coup, which he described as “ไร้ความชอบธรรม” (‘illigitimate’).
-Later that day, Prachatai reported Sondhi’s comments on its website, though its headline omitted the word ‘illigitimate’.
+In a Facebook post on 31st July, Sondhi had speculated on the future of Thai politics, listing thirteen potential scenarios, the last of which was a coup, which he described as “ไร้ความชอบธรรม” (‘illegitimate’).
+Later that day, Prachatai reported Sondhi’s comments on its website, though its headline omitted the word ‘illegitimate’.

-In the past, other news organisations have quoted Sondhi appearing to endorse coups.
-In an interview with the Bangkok Post (26th August 2008, p.
+Other news organisations have also quoted Sondhi appearing to endorse coups.
+In an interview with the Bangkok Post exactly fifteen years ago (26th August 2008, p.
 3), he said that “soldiers today are cowards”, implying that they were not brave enough to launch another coup.
 The New York Times quoted him saying: “I see a coup as not a bad thing,” and reported that “Sondhi publicly called for yet another military intervention” (3rd November 2020, p.
 10; reprinted in the next day’s international edition, p.
 3).

 Sondhi’s PAD campaign paved the way for the 2006 coup, either intentionally or otherwise.
 At that time, Sondhi also sued another news outlet for defamation, claiming that Kom Chad Luek (คมชัดลึก) had misrepresented his comments about King Rama IX.
 In that case, the editor resigned and the newspaper suspended publication for five days.